 Local retailers that prepare to accommodate shoppers’ preferences for buying online can capitalize on that demand.
-In a recent survey by the IBM Institute for Business Value, 25% of respondents indicated that they are now shopping more often at locally owned stores and buying more locally made, grown, or sourced products.
+In a 2020 survey by the IBM Institute for Business Value, 25% of respondents indicated that they are now shopping more often at locally owned stores or buying more locally made, grown, or sourced products.

-Local retailers have an advantage over other online stores because they can offer
+Brick-and-mortar retailers with online options have an advantage over e-commerce stores because they can offer curbside pickup.

-Retailers can also leverage this shift toward online shopping to start selling on a larger e-commerce platform such as Amazon or Walmart Marketplace to reach consumers beyond their own community.
-Pandemic-related supply chain difficulties have made these e-commerce giants even more reliant on smaller, third-party sellers.
+On the other hand, retailers can also leverage this shift toward online shopping to start selling on a larger e-commerce platform such as Amazon or Walmart Marketplace to reach consumers beyond their own community.

 Build Inventory to Meet Current Needs

 For instance, during the early days of the coronavirus pandemic, craft spirits distilleries started making hand sanitizers to help meet skyrocketing demand.
-Retailers that don’t normally stock sanitizers, cleaning supplies, and toilet paper may be able to better serve their customers by adding these items to inventory.
+Retailers that don’t normally stock sanitizers, cleaning supplies, and toilet paper were often able to better serve their customers by adding these items to inventory.

-- Limiting the number of shoppers in the store at the same time
+- Keeping track of the number of shoppers in a store

 - Making contactless hand sanitizer stations available